A nonprofit advancing the arts for health & well-being

 Healthcare & Care Settings

-Nursing homes, hospices, hospitals, memory care, wellness houses.
-Residents and patients whose daily lives have too little beauty and too little creative expression.
+Nursing homes, hospices, hospitals, memory care units, wellness houses.
+Places where residents and patients often have too little beauty and too little creative expression in their daily lives, and where the research says it would make a real difference.

 👩⚕️